speedycube64/spredcom/README.md

 # Showcase Videos
 [Main Video](https://youtu.be/eiUsxeEPTxg) (clean) - shows the process of learning logical redstone, designing the computer in creative mode, gathering the materials, tediously building and debugging it in survival, and then begging for subs for my hard work.

-[Supplementary Video](https://youtu.be/PHiXify_t88) - includes more in-depth explanations of how each component works, how the programs work, and how to make programs on the computer yourself.
+[Supplementary Video](https://youtu.be/PHiXify_t88) (contains mild swearing) - includes more in-depth explanations of how each component works, how the programs work, and how to make programs on the computer yourself.
 Also includes some of my final thoughts on the making of the video itself.

 # Internal Specs
 - 8-bit ALU with 12 different operations